tesla-local-control/tesla_ble_mqtt_docker/INSTALL.md

  => exporting to image                                                                                                                               16.1s
  => => exporting layers                                                                                                                              15.8s
  => => writing image sha256:8032d3fc0fb818244a987ea0691df0c666527e6ac2dafade1604dc37a97998e5                                                          0.1s

- 1 warning found (use --debug to expand):
- - FromAsCasing: 'as' and 'FROM' keywords' casing do not match (line 1)
 ```
 2. When completed, check it's there by issuing `docker images`.
 You will see somthing like this:
 ```